The Simulation State.#

 Merging Two States#

-For combining two State objects, you can use jaxdem.state.State.merge().
-This method concatenates the particles from the second state onto the first.
-This is useful for assembling complex initial configurations from smaller parts.
+To combine two State objects, use jaxdem.state.State.merge().
+It concatenates the particles from the second state onto the first — useful for assembling complex initial configurations from smaller parts.

 state_a = jdem.State.create(